Theta role: Theta grids and the theta criterion

 The other notation (see for example the textbook examples in Haegeman 1994 and Carnie 2006) separates the theta roles into boxes, in which each column represents a theta role.
 The top row represents the names of the thematic relations contained in the theta role.
-In some work (e.g., Carnie 2006), this box also contains information about the category associated with the theta role.
+In some work (e.g., Carnie 2006), this box also contains information about the lexical category associated with the theta role, such as a determiner phrase (DP) or adpositional phrase (PP).
 This mingles theta-theory with the notion of subcategorization.
 The bottom row gives a series of indexes which are associated with subscripted markers in the sentence itself which indicate that the NPs they are attached to have been assigned the theta role in question.

 When applied to the sentence [S[NP Susan]i gave [NP the food]j [PPto Biff]k] the indices mark that Susan is assigned the external theta role of agent/source, the food is assigned the theme role, and to Biff is assigned the goal role.